licitdev/seeded-hashids/README.md

 3. Seeds should **not** be too short.
 Recommended to use **long** hex strings such as ObjectIds or UUIDs.
 4. Encode **longer** hex strings such as ObjectIds or UUIDs.
 5. Always **validate** the output after decoding.
+6. The minOutputLength should **not** be too small.
-6. Leave the shuffleOutput as **true**, which is the default value.
+7. Leave the shuffleOutput as **true**, which is the default value.
-7. Encode and decode as required, recommended for database to contain only **original** ids or hex strings.
+8. Encode and decode as required, recommended for database to contain only **original** ids or hex strings.

 ## Pitfalls
 1. Encoding of an array of numbers is **not** supported.